zhaoyul/aposd-vs-clean-code/README.md

    come at the end to be less important and somehow optional; that's why they are at the end, so we can leave them out if we have to.

 This captures perfectly my concern about TDD.
-It insists that tests must come first, and design, if it happens at all, comes at the end, after code is working.
+TDD insists that tests must come first, and design, if it happens at all, comes at the end, after code is working.
 I believe that good design is the most important thing, so it must be the top priority.
 I don't consider tests optional,